DSAIL-SKKU/Tacotron/README.md

 2. **Unpack the dataset into `~/tacotron`**

-   After unpacking, your tree should look like this for LJ Speech:
+   After unpacking, your tree should look like this for Korean Single Speaker Dataset:
    ```
    tacotron
-     |- LJSpeech-1.1
+     |- kss
          |- metadata.csv
          |- wavs
    ```